How Do Air Brakes Work? (Complete Guide for Beginners)

 Emergency stops

 If a semi-truck or small passenger car suddenly pulls in front of you, apply the brake immediately.
-However, that depends on the speed you’re traveling.
+However, that depends on your speed.

-If you’re at high speed, you need to brake in a way that won’t wave your steering of the straight lane and allow you to steer off the obstacle.
+If you’re at high speed, you need to brake in a way that won’t cause your steering to wander off the straight lane and allow you to steer around the obstacle.

 Controlled braking